-SANBI is involved in citizen science initiatives through iSpot and virtual museum projects such as the South African Bird Atlas Project.
+SANBI is involved in citizen science initiatives through iNaturalist and virtual museum projects such as the South African Bird Atlas Project.

-The citizen science portal iSpot southern Africa was launched in June 2012.
-Through iSpot, ordinary citizens can capture images and share identifications, comments and knowledge.
+The citizen science portal was launched in June 2012.
+Now through iNaturalist , ordinary citizens can capture images and share identifications, comments and knowledge.

 The booklet Biodiversity early warning systems: South African citizen scientists monitoring change edited by Phoebe Barnard and Marienne de Villiers is a result of a collaboration between SANBI, the Animal Demography Unit of the University of Cape Town and the South African Department of Environmental Affairs.
 The booklet is a celebration of the achievements of our citizen scientists and can be downloaded from the ADU website (4.2 MB).